iffy-pi/reaction-meme-server/README.md

 It is hosted on Vercel: https://reaction-meme-server-api.vercel.app/.

+Interested in the technical details?
+Read the [Technical README](./docs/technical_README.md).

 ## General Response Information
 For each API endpoint, a successful response will have a `success` field which is set to true, and the data of the response will be in the `payload` field.